 Mantle would win the Triple Crown during the regular season.
 Billy Martin (not Crystal) batted just ahead of Mantle, and had not yet been traded to the opposing team, the Kansas City Athletics, as punishment (in part) for his participation in the infamous Copacabana brawl.
 The ugly incident at the nightclub would take place almost exactly one year later.

-Back to our century, I understand that the U.S. (or perhaps North American) cricket season opens on Cinco de Mayo, 2013.
+Back to our century, I understand that the United States (or perhaps North American) cricket season opens on Cinco de Mayo, 2013.
 I’m sure not much cricket is actually played in Mexico or France.
 It is from their conflict, the holiday derives.

 * In early May, Mantle had 11 home runs and was batting an otherworldly .446; his slugging percentage in the stratospheric .900s.
 In mid-August, he was still hitting .376.
 Nineteen-fifty-six showcased one of the all-time great single-season offensive performances by any major-league player.